 After seeing a neurologist for about nine months, we came upon the solution for me to see a different neurologist, in the same office, since my doctor felt she couldn’t help me.
 Her specialty was migraines and seizures and she was not familiar with the dysfunction of the autonomic nervous system.
-I felt it might be easier to stay in the same office since maybe the two doctors could communicate or have access to more information than leaving the practice altogether.
+I felt it might be easier to stay in the same office since maybe the two doctors could communicate or have access to more information, rather than leaving the practice altogether.

 It has now been a little over a year with my newer neurologist.
 In this year, I have seen him every month at times.
 One appointment was to order an MRI without contrast to rule out certain diagnoses.
 Then, the next appointment was to follow up on that test and to order something else.
 It felt like it dragged on and on, leaving me to wonder why everything wasn’t just all tested at once.
 I could sense the uncertainty, and while he admitted that he isn’t familiar with dysautonomia, he sympathizes and ensures that he will help somehow.

 The first neurologist ordered an EEG and she said everything was delayed but showed no signs of seizures; this was likely due to bradycardia.
 This was two years ago, before my pacemaker.
 After leaving that test, my heart rate dropped and I passed out in the hallway.
 Fortunately, I had a heart monitor on at the time and called my electrophysiologist and explained what happened.
 They looked at the episode and determined my heart rate plummeted.